tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 Spiritual portraits can give mindfulness a fresh framework for understanding who we are and how we might improve.

-## Finding Work That Matches Your Personality?
+## Finding Work That Matches Your Personality

 Spiritual portraits can help you learn what sort of work you are best suited for.
 For example, if you are naturally drawn to work that is easily automated,